The Technology Lookup Software Industry: 2025–2026 Statistics & Insights (from my know-how)

-The latest 2025 insights, statistics, and trends in the technology lookup software industry from BuiltWith and Wappalyzer to SimilarTech and Technologychecker.io.
-Learn how technographics drive smarter B2B sales, marketing, and growth strategies, with real customer reviews, pricing data, and ideal customer profiles.
+The latest 2025–2026 insights, statistics, and trends in the technology lookup software industry from BuiltWith and Wappalyzer to SimilarTech and Technologychecker.io.
+Includes March 2026 web technology market share data, detection methods deep-dive, and how technographics drive smarter B2B sales, marketing, and growth strategies.

 If you sell to businesses, what your prospects run under the hood matters.
-In this post I unpack the technographics / technology-lookup market (think BuiltWith, Wappalyzer, SimilarTech, Datanyze), share fresh stats, and show how I actually use these tools for sales, marketing, and research.
+I've spent the better part of a decade working with technographic data—buying, testing, and integrating every major tool in this space—and the market has changed dramatically even in the last 12 months.
+In this post I unpack the technographics / technology-lookup market (think BuiltWith, Wappalyzer, SimilarTech, Datanyze, Demandbase), share fresh stats, and show how I actually use these tools for sales, marketing, and research.

 The technology lookup software industry has emerged as a critical enabler for modern B2B sales, marketing, and competitive intelligence.
-As businesses increasingly rely on technographic data to identify prospects, understand competitors, and optimize their go-to-market strategies, this niche yet powerful segment is experiencing robust growth alongside broader software industry trends.
+As businesses increasingly rely on technographic data to identify prospects, understand competitors, and optimize their go-to-market strategies, this niche yet powerful segment is experiencing robust growth—from approximately $367 million in 2020 to $1.17 billion in 2025—alongside broader software industry trends.

 What I mean by "technology lookup"